xiangyi-njust/Highlight-KPE/README.md

 * Direct text concatenation; we considered the order of concatenation, assessing the differences in extraction performance when using "Abstract + Highlights" versus "Highlights + Abstract" as inputs for the extraction model.
 * Given that summaries may contain much information irrelevant to keyword extraction, we segmented the abstract into a set of sentences and utilized the similarity between sentences and highlights to filter out sentences in the abstract that are less relevant to the current task.
 This process yields a filtered abstract.
 Subsequently, we concatenated the filtered abstract with the highlights.

+We utilized datasets from both the computer science and library information science fields to test the performance of the method proposed in this study.

 <pre>
 Highlight-KPE